Ongoing staff training and the humility to acknowledge that there is always more to learn.

 Francesca brings a wealth of experience in neurodevelopmental therapy and operational management to Lighthouse Therapeutics.
 With a strong educational background, holding a Bachelor of Arts in Neuroscience and Psychology from the University of Colorado Boulder, Francesca combines scientific insight with a passion for helping individuals and families impacted by Autism Spectrum Disorder (ASD) and other neurodevelopmental disorders.

 As Practice Manager at Lighthouse, Francesca is excited to leverage their expertise in program development and team leadership to support the clinic’s mission of providing innovative and compassionate care.
-With a focus on operational efficiency, patient satisfaction, and maintaining the highest standards of clinical practice, they aim to foster a collaborative environment that enhances the lives of individuals and families served by Lighthouse.
+With a focus on operational efficiency, patient satisfaction, and maintaining the highest standards of clinical practice, she aims to foster a collaborative environment that enhances the lives of individuals and families served by Lighthouse.

 Outside of work, Francessca is an avid skier and hiker, finding inspiration and balance in the beauty of Colorado’s mountains and nature.